JoseDiazCodes/demoDayProject/README.md

 ## Development Status

-> Currently in development, with over 100+ hours invested to craft an impactful and user-friendly learning experience.
+> Currently in development, with plans of investing over 100+ hours to craft an impactful and user-friendly learning experience.

 ---